 Start small by cooking at home at least once a week.
 The next week, start taking your lunches to work.
 You may be surprised at just how much you can save.
-Over a 40-year period, brown-bagging it can save you $1,300 per year, or more than $50,000 a year.
+Over a 40-year period, brown-bagging it can save you $1,300 per year, or more than $50,000 over a 40-year career.

 Plan a Monthly Menu

 If the idea of cooking every night is off-putting to you, plan a monthly menu to make it less intimidating.
 The advantage of planning meals for the entire month is that you can chop foods or cook meals in batches.
 This approach also makes it easier to shop for groceries and ensures that you waste less food, because you will most likely use all the ingredients you buy while they are still fresh.

 An alternative is to use a menu-planning service such as eMeals or PlateJoy to take the effort out of shopping and cooking altogether.
 These services allow you to choose recipes and have a list of the necessary ingredients sent to your local grocery store for fast pick-up.
 However, these services cost money, so you'll need to evaluate the cost and determine whether it fits into your budget.